MellowNight/AetherVisor/README.md

 **aethervisor-api-kernel -** Static library containing vmmcall wrappers, intended for compilation with Windows kernel drivers.

-**aethervisor-example -** DLL demonstrating the features of AetherVisor.
-In AetherVisor-example, I log API calls from Battleye anti-cheat on Unturned, I NPThook the present() function, and
+**aethervisor-example -** DLL demonstrating the features of AetherVisor against Battleye on Unturned.
+In this example, I log BEClient's API calls, trace a VMProtected function, and set a hidden hook on IDXGISwapChain::Present().

 ## Supported hardware ##
  Intel processors with VT-x and EPT support